 Build Your Career with Construction NVQs

-Construction NVQs (National Vocational Qualifications) are industry-recognised, work-based qualifications designed to assess your skills and competence in a real construction environment.
-Whether you’re a labourer, skilled worker, supervisor or site manager, Construction NVQs provide a practical route to gaining a recognised qualification without the need for classroom study or final exams.
+Construction NVQs (National Vocational Qualifications) are industry-recognised, work-based qualifications that assess your skills and competence in a real construction environment.
+Whether you’re a labourer, skilled worker, supervisor or site manager, Construction NVQs offer a practical route to a recognised qualification without classroom study or final exams.

 Thousands of construction employers and site managers across the UK rely on NVQs to verify worker competency when making hiring and promotion decisions.
-These qualifications are an essential step for anyone looking to progress within the construction industry — especially those seeking a CSCS card, Gold Supervisor card, or Black Manager card.
+They are an essential step for anyone progressing in construction — especially those seeking a CSCS card, Gold Supervisor card or Black Manager card.

-Unlike academic qualifications, most Construction NVQs are assessed through on-site observations, evidence of previous work, and written tasks.
-This makes them ideal for experienced workers who prefer hands-on learning.
-Better still, you don’t need GCSEs or prior academic success — your real-world skills and knowledge are what count.
+Unlike academic qualifications, most Construction NVQs are assessed through on-site observation, evidence of previous work and written tasks, making them ideal for experienced workers who prefer hands-on learning.
+You don’t need GCSEs or prior academic success — your real-world skills and knowledge are what count.

-We offer a wide range of Construction NVQs across various levels and trades, including Bricklaying, Plastering, Roofing, Site Supervision, Plant Operations, and Occupational Health and Safety.
+We offer a wide range of Construction NVQs across various levels and trades, including bricklaying, plastering, roofing, site supervision, plant operations and occupational health and safety.
+Each is delivered by an established, accredited provider.

 - NVQ Level 6 Construction Contracting Operations Management